Stephen Samuel Wise: Early life

 Wise was born on March 17, 1874, in Budapest in the Austro-Hungarian Empire, the son and grandson of rabbis and their wives.
-His grandfather, Joseph Hirsch Weiss, was rabbi of a small town near Budapest.
-His father, Aaron Wise, earned a PhD and ordination in Europe.
+His grandfather, Joseph Hirsch Weiss, was rabbi of Erlau, today known as Eger, and a highly conservative haredi scholar.
+Wise's father, Aaron Wise, earned a PhD and ordination in Europe.
 Wise's maternal grandfather, Móric Fischer de Farkasházy, created the Herend Porcelain Company.
 When Wise's father sought to unionize the company, Moric gave the family one-way tickets to New York.
-Wise was an infant when they immigrated, and his father Aaron Wise became rabbi of Congregation Baith Israel Anshei Emes in Brooklyn, New York.
+In the U.S., Aaron Wise eventually became chief rabbi of the Congregation Rodeph Sholom in New York City, moving from his own father's Orthodoxy toward Reform Judaism.

-His father became rabbi of Rodeph Sholom, a Manhattan Conservative congregation of wealthy German Jews.

 Education

-Wise attended local public schools.
+Stephen Wise attended local public schools.
 He received his higher education at the College of the City of New York, Columbia College (B.A.
 1892, Cum laude), and Columbia University (PhD 1902).
 Later he pursued rabbinical studies under rabbis Richard J. H. Gottheil, Alexander Kohut, Gersoni, Joffe, and Margolis.
 He was ordained as rabbi by Rabbi Adolph Jellinek of Vienna in 1893.
 In 1933, Wise received an honorary L.H.D. from Bates College.